-Using the canals - cyclists and walkers.
-Generally the canal towpaths are/should be useable/passable for both walkers and cyclists however
+Using the canal and river towpaths, trails and so on - cyclists and walkers.
+Generally the towpaths are/should be useable/passable for both walkers and cyclists however

 high growth both sides this usually indicates a collapse has occurred - expect to find holes and often deep mud.

-There is a speed limit which applies to everyone using England's canals - that is maximum 4mph - this canal towpath speed limit includes cyclists who also
+There is a speed limit which applies to everyone using England's towpaths - that is maximum 4mph - this towpath speed limit includes cyclists who also

 need a permit to cycle on some towpaths.
-Motorised vehicles are not allowed on the canal towpaths unless they need access and they have to have
+Especially apart from London The Thames Path in many areas is not suitable and not meant to be cycled along.
+Motorised vehicles are not allowed on the towpaths and trails unless they need access and they have to have

 Although the canals are generally not very deep they usually contain a thick layer of mud and also have quite a lot of weed - obviously quite hazardous for young children in particular should they decide to fall in.
 Perhaps just as potentially hazardous are the canal locks - they have quite deep drops when empty or of course contain many feet of water when filled - most locks do not have guard rails or similar so care should be taken.
 Rivers of course have their own hazards - strong currents, mud, lots of weed - care must be taken.